Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Discussion

-It is important to emphasize that in this work, all of the relationships between shock fraction and encounter parameters are based on either a small sample of 22 observed systems or an even smaller sample of 6 systems with available dynamical models.
+It is important to emphasize that in this work, all of the relationships between shock fraction and encounter parameters are based on either a small sample of 22 observed systems or an even smaller sample of 7 systems with available dynamical models.
+Besides, taking the extinction into account may significantly lower the measurement of shock fraction or increase its uncertainty.
 In order to independently investigate the effect of each parameter and possibly find more complicated relations, we need a larger statistical sample of galaxy mergers observed with optical IFU instruments.
 Such observations could be used to understand the possible role of merger-induced shocks in the overall quenching of star formation in the Universe.
-Both modes of shock production discussed here, remove or heat up the cold gas reservoir in the discs which is the fuel for star formation.
-Hence, in a simplified picture, we expect galaxies to quench star formation after a period of spreading shocks throughout their gas content.
-Whether shocks are made by strong galactic winds or by the direct collision of gas in the discs, they drag the cold gas away into the halo \citep{Cox:2006kba,Oppenheimer:2010ic}.
-This gas may not be able to return to its cold state due to the gravitational shock heating \citep{Birnboim:2011cb}.
 Ongoing and future IFU galaxy surveys (e.g. SAMI: \citealt{Croom:2012fo}, MaNGA: \citealt{Bundy:2015ft}, etc.) provide a promising area for further investigation in near future.